wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 }
 ```

-In this JSON example, we can see the `recording_url`, which is important for our tutorial to work.
+In this JSON example, we can see the `recording_url`, which is vital for our tutorial to work.
 This recording URL is protected; you need to generate a JSON Web Token (JWT) and provide it with the `GET` request when pulling that recording file.

 The first step is to create a new row in the database for this file, create the file name (Unix timestamp) and call the `downloadFile()` function.
 Then, in your `recordings.go` file, add the following function:

 ```go
 func getFileRecording(w http.ResponseWriter, req *http.Request) {